prashant1507/devops-journey/terraform/terraform_minio_project/README.md

  ---

 ### Overview
 This repository contains Terraform configurations to provision and manage MinIO resources using Infrastructure as Code (IaC).
-This also elloborates usage of remote backends to allow Terraform's state file to be stored remotely

 ---